pluralsight/guides/draft/android/push-notifications-with-firebase-cloud-messaging/article.md

 <h2>Setting up the services</h2>

-Next, go ahead and create those two Java class services which you declared in the manifest in a new package called notifications.
+Next, go ahead and create those two Java class services which you declared in the manifest in a new package called <mark>notifications</mark>.

-This is the implementation of the MyFirebaseInstanceIDService class:
+This is the implementation of the <mark>MyFirebaseInstanceIDService</mark> class:

 ```
 import android.content.SharedPreferences;